AbdoAwwad93/QuizRoom-BackEnd/README.md

 2. **List Current (Active) Quizzes for Student**
    - **GET** `/api/student/quizzes/current/`
-   - Returns quizzes for enrolled courses that are currently active (by date).
+   - Description: Retrieve quizzes for enrolled courses that are currently active (by date).

 3. **Retrieve Student's Quiz Submission (with Answers)**
    - **GET** `/api/student/quizzes/<quiz_id>/submission/`
-   - Returns the student's submission for the specified quiz, including answers if submitted.
-If not submitted, returns `{"submission": null}`.
+   - Description: Retrieve the authenticated student's submission for a quiz, including all answers and feedback if released.
+Returns `{"submission": null}` if not submitted.
    - Response (if submission exists):
      ```json
      {